 The objective of this multi-disciplinary and integrative series of courses is to teach students how to perform large-scale data-driven correct analyses themselves, using technical and societal skills acquired in their major.
 Prerequisites to this learning line are Data engineering, USE basis, statistics, and programming.

 The data challenges are taught jointly by Eindhoven and Tilburg, which means that half the educational activities take place in Tilburg.
-In the academic year 2017-2018, there are only a limited number of places for students who are not enrolled in the Data Science major.

 The Data Challenges require students to solve real-world problems, using large data sets from different domains, such as business, economics, law, health, social sciences, culture, and education.
 The data sets will be acquired from external partners, who also have the role of stakeholders.
 The Data Challenges are organized in a collaborative-competitive format, in which groups (6-8 students) are encouraged to tackle the problem from different perspectives and to challenge each other in the spirit of a friendly competition (gamification).
 The courses follow a design-based learning approach, with plenary meetings and group sessions.